-A complete copy of the Code of Conduct is available to all members of our school community upon request and available directly on our website at https://www. niskayunaschools.org/about-us/policies-forms/.
+A complete copy of the Code of Conduct is available to all members of our school community upon request and available directly on our website via the QR code below.

 Dignity for All Students Act

 You should feel safe at school.
 People should treat other people the way they would like to be treated.
 You should be able to learn, do your work, and have fun and be part of activities without worrying about the words or actions of others making you feel unsafe or uncomfortable.
 We are all different, but no one should be treated differently because of things like how they look or what their family does.
 It is against school rules to make anyone else feel threatened or unsafe.